mintlayer/zk/README.md

 Note that the rpc_url  is the local port of Mintlayer RPC wallet.

-### ZKMintlayer Docker Deployment
+### ZkThunder Docker Deployment

-To deploy the ZKMintlayer service, just run the scripts in the local-setup directory, make sure that there are no other related container running:
+To deploy the ZkThunder service, just run the scripts in the local-setup directory, make sure that there are no other related container running:

 ```sh
 cd ../local-setup